-- The right to know what personal information is collected, used, shared or sold, both as to the categories and specific pieces of personal information;
+- The right to know what personal information is collected, used, shared or sold, both as to the categories and specific pieces of personal information.

-- The right to delete personal information held by businesses and their vendors;
+- The right to delete personal information held by businesses and their vendors.

-While every company should value the privacy of its customers and visitors, not every business is required to comply with the CCPA regulations.
-The Attorney General included rules that exempt some businesses.
+Who has to comply?The CCPA doesn't just apply to massive businesses like Google or Amazon.
+While every company should value its customers and visitors' data privacy, not every business is required to comply with the CCPA regulations.
+The California attorney general included rules that exempt some businesses.
 CCPA only applies to a business if one or more of the following are true:

 - In addition to the above, businesses that handle the personal information of more than 4 million consumers will have additional obligations.